mrkkrp/markkarpov.com/tutorial/megaparsec.md

 λ> import Data.Void
 ```

-We add the `Parser` type synonym that we will use to resolve ambiguity in
+We add the `Parser` type synonym that we will use to resolve the ambiguity in
-the type of the parsers:
+the types of the parsers:

 ```
 λ> type Parser = Parsec Void Text